Motley Fool Rule Breakers Review: Is It Worth It?

 Holding PeriodWin RateAverage ReturnInterpretation

 Read that again.
-The same picks that look like coin flips in year one become near-certainties over a decade.
-This isn’t luck—it’s how disruptive innovation actually plays out.
+The same philosophy that looks like a slightly-losing coin flip in year one becomes a near-certainty over a decade.
+This is not luck — it is how disruptive innovation actually plays out.
 The market consistently underestimates how long it takes for genuine innovators to compound.

 Rule Breakers vs S&P 500: Cumulative Performance